pgdogdev/docs/docs/features/load-balancer/manual-routing.md

 In this example, all transaction statements (including the `BEGIN` statement) will be sent to the primary database.
 Whether the transaction is committed or reverted, the value of `pgdog.role` will be reset to its previous value.

 !!! note "Statement ordering"
-    To make sure PgDog intercepts the routing hint early enough in the transaction flow, make sure to send all hints _before_ executing actual queries.
+    To make sure PgDog intercepts the routing hint early enough in the transaction flow, you need to send all hints _before_ executing actual queries.

     The following flow, for example, _will not_ work: